Surya-Santhosh/TimerAPP/README.md

-A cross-platform C project that builds a timer application for both Linux and Raspberry Pi, using either **CMake** or **Make**.C Program to display date and time in UTC,IST,PST and LED ON, LED OFF in every seconds.
+A cross-platform C project that builds a timer application for both Linux and Raspberry Pi, using either **CMake** or **Make**.C Program to display date and time in UTC,IST,PST and LED ON, LED OFF in every seconds and LED blink with delay of 840ms ON and 532ms OFF.

 ## Features